Devin Brugman Flaunts Incredible Curves In Skintight Crop Top While Posing With Her Dog

 The photos showed the co-founder of Monday Swimwear posing outside with her dog Walter.
 According to the geotag, the location of her casual photo shoot was Los Angeles, California.

-For the photos, the brunette bombshell opted to wear a light heather gray crop top.
+For the photos, the brunette bombshell wore a light heather gray crop top.
 The skintight garment clung to her incredible curves.
 Fans were also able to catch a glimpse of her toned midsection.
 Devin paired the top with matching jogger pants.
 She finished off the sporty look with a black chain-strap purse, white ankle socks, tennis shoes, and gold bracelets.

 In the first image, Devin and her canine companion sat together on a short wall in front of green foliage.
-The 30-year-old put her arm around her dog, as he focused his attention on the photographer.
-Her black purse had been placed beside her.
+The 30-year-old put her arm around her dog as he focused his attention on the photographer.
+She placed her black purse beside her.

-For the following photo, Devin stood on the sidewalk and held onto Walter’s leash.
-She turned to the side and hooked her thumb in her pants pocket, as she closed her eyes and flashed her beautiful smile.
+For the following photo, Devin stood on the sidewalk and held onto Walter's leash.
+She turned to the side and hooked her thumb in her pants pocket as she closed her eyes and flashed her beautiful smile.

-Devin and her dog moved closer to the camera in the final snap.
-She continued to hold his leash while smiling brightly.

 Fans seemed to have loved the post as it soon amassed more than 19,000 likes.
 Many of her admirers also flocked to the comments section to shower her with compliments.

-“Beautiful @devinbrugman,” wrote one fan, adding both a heart-eye and a kissing face emoji to the comment.
+"Beautiful @devinbrugman," one fan wrote, adding both a heart-eye and a kissing face emoji to the comment.

-“You’re my absolute goals,” added a different devotee, along with a heart-eye emoji.
+"You're my absolute goals," a different devotee added, along with a heart-eye emoji.

-“So pretty,” remarked another admirer.
+"So pretty," another admirer remarked.

 Some commenters, however, seemed to have been rendered speechless by the photos.
 They instead used a trail of emoji to express their admiration for the model.